alviezhang/zcache/README.md

-# Zcache
+# ZCache

 <!-- [![Pypi Status](https://img.shields.io/pypi/v/zcache.svg)](https://pypi.python.org/pypi/zcache) -->

 > This project is a community version of [Tache](https://github.com/zhihu/tache).

-Zcache is a caching framework for Python.
+ZCache is a caching framework for Python.
 It is designed with the following goals in mind:

 * Support for Python 3.7+
 * Support for caching common functions/instance methods/class methods/static methods